INTERVIEW AND LIVEPHOTOS BY MARKO SYRJÄLÄ

 TRACK BY TRACK

 I listened to THE RISE OF THE CHAOS about five times (so far), and I picked up individual songs.
-Maybe you can comment those tracks briefly?
+Maybe you can comment on those tracks briefly?

 Wolf Hoffman: Sure.